rwperrott/Useful4LinuxMint/software/console/nala.md

-# Nala
+# nala

-> Nala is a front-end for libapt-pkg.
+> Nala is CLI a front-end for libapt-pkg.
 Specifically we interface using the python-apt api.
 >
 > Especially for newer users it can be hard to understand what apt is trying to do when installing or upgrading.
 >